ChuDucAnh242002/AI-SW-hackathon/README.md

 Step 2: go to Frontend folder by running command: cd Frontend Step 3: Install all the node packages by running command: npm install Step 4: Run the application by running command: npm start

+To use the open AI model, install theses packages: pip install openai